ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 > The belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.

-I know this sounds kind of touchy-feely, but there is data to back this up!
+I know this sounds touchy-feely, but there is data to back this up!
 Google spent _five years_ on [Project Aristotle](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=0) searching for the answer to _what makes some teams perform really well and other teams perform poorly?_ They examined _a tonne_ of data and eventually – after extensive searching – they found psychological safety is correlated positively with team success.

 > There were other behaviors that seemed important as well — like making sure teams had clear goals and creating a culture of dependability.
 But Google’s data indicated that psychological safety, more than anything else, was critical to making a team work.